Consumer Information Pamphlets

 Consumer Public Information Campaigns

 The PBA launches periodic public education campaigns to help Pennsylvanians learn about important consumer topics.
 Efforts are coordinated with local bar associations around the state to increase the campaigns' effectiveness.

 Credit Counseling Agencies

 Agencies that do credit counseling in Pennsylvania are approved by the Executive Office for U.S. Trustees.
 Click here for the current list of agencies approved to do credit counseling in Pennsylvania.
-Click here for information on selecting a credit counseling agency, as posted on the website of the Pennsylvania Office of Attorney General.
 In the fall of 2010, the PBA, joined by 33 county bar associations across Pennsylvania, launched a credit rights public education campaign and began distributing a free “Know Your Credit Rights” brochure.
 The brochure provides information on new federal rules designed to better protect credit card users and to rein in unscrupulous debt-settlement companies.
 Read the detailed public education campaign announcement.
 Get a PDF version of the credit rights brochure.

 Frequently Asked Questions for the Public